juju/juju/doc/design/juju-api-design-specification.md

 ### Message

-Messages are encoded in JSON, the same format is used for requests and responses.
-All fields but the request ID are allowed to be empty.
+API messages are encoded in JSON.
+The type `rpc.Request` represents a remote procedure call to be performed, absent its parameters.
+Those can be found in the type `rpc.Call`, which represents an active remote procedue call and embeds the request as well as other important parts of the request.

+#### Request

 - **RequestId** (Number) holds the sequence number of the request.
 - **Type** (String) holds the type of object to act on.
 - **Version** (Number) holds the version of Type we will be acting on.
-- **Id** (String) holds the ID of the object to act on.
+- **Id** (String) is the ID of a watched object; future implementations pass one ore more IDs as parameters.
 - **Request** (String) holds the action to perform on the object.
-- **Params** (JSON) holds an optional parameter as JSON structure.
+- **Params** (JSON) holds the parameters as JSON structure, each request implementation out to accept bulk requests.

+#### Response

+- **RequestId** (Number) holds the sequence number of the request.
 - **Error** (String) holds the error, if any.
 - **ErrorCode** (String) holds the code of the error, if any.
 - **Response** (JSON) holds an optional response as JSON structure.